Find your Dream Job

 Agricultural Workers

-These employees typically operate machinery and perform labor-intensive tasks to maintain the regular operations of farms, often in relation to livestock or crops.
-These workers are supervised by agricultural managers, who oversee the operations of the farm.
-As of 2019, the median pay for agricultural workers amounted to $71,160.
-Data on the number of jobs and job growth is unclear, due to the great number of seasonal workers and turnover rate within the field.
+These employees typically operate machinery and perform labor-intensive tasks to maintain the regular operations of farms, often working with livestock or crops.
+They are supervised by agricultural managers who oversee farm operations.
+As of 2023, the median pay for agricultural managers was approximately $71,160.
+However, data on the number of jobs and job growth is unclear due to the high number of seasonal workers and the turnover rate within the field.

 Small-Scale Livestock Farming: A Grass-Based Approach for Health, Sustainability, and Profit